 In 2019, 31% of all permanent residence visa applications were submitted by Venezuelans, 26% by Cubans and 2% by Dominicans.
 According to local organizations, migrants in vulnerable situations from those countries faced a heightened lack of protection of their rights to work under fair conditions, housing and education.

 The National Observatory of Criminality and Violence reported 24 femicides in 2019.
 Of the total homicides of women between January and June, 55% were committed by their partners, former partners or relatives.
 On 30 December, President Vázquez issued a resolution declaring a national emergency on gender-based violence.

 Despite the introduction of a law in 2017 to combat gender-based violence, there were still no basic nationwide mechanisms to prevent violence against women and provide services for victims.

 Obstacles to fighting all forms of gender-based violence persisted, including insufficient public funding, frequent judicial sentences against the protection of women based on sexist and classist prejudices, and the failure by police to follow up reports.

 Sexual and reproductive rights

-Obstacles to accessing abortions persisted due to a lack of regulation of conscientious objection by physicians and other health personnel.
+Obstacles to voluntary termination of pregnancy persisted due to a lack of regulation of conscience-based refusals to provide abortion services by physicians and other medical personnel.